Conference Poster - IEPC 2025, UniBw

 Masterthesis - 2024, ESA & TUM

-An experimental setup was constructed and carried out on site at ESTEC, in the Netherlands.
-Multiple data-aquisition systems based on LabVIEW have been recording key parameters during the test.
-The Imperial thrust balance was utilised and improved on multiple aspects.
-The calibration procedures and evaluation was automated, the uncertainty budget was expanded and a new post processing method was crafted to support thrust curve measurements.
-Uncertainty budgets have been determined for both the mass flow- and the thrust measurements.
-This characterisation was exemplary to aquire all skills sourrounding vacuum testing of electric propulsion.
+An experimental setup was constructed and executed at ESTEC, the Netherlands.
+Multiple data acquisition systems based on LabVIEW were used to record key parameters during testing.
+The Imperial College London thrust balance was utilised and improved in several aspects.
+The calibration procedure and evaluation were automated, the uncertainty budget was expanded, and a new post-processing method was developed to support thrust curve measurements.
+Uncertainty budgets were determined for the mass flow rate and thrust measurements, and propagated to the resulting specific impulse.
+This characterisation served to develop comprehensive skills related to vacuum testing of electric propulsion systems.

 Semesterthesis - 2024, TUM